openstack-archive/sahara/doc/source/devref/plugin.spi.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Provides plugin with ability to create cluster based on plugin-specific config.
-Savanna expects plugin to fill in all the required fields.
+Sahara expects plugin to fill in all the required fields.
 The last argument is the function that plugin should call to save the Cluster
 Template.
 See “Cluster Lifecycle for Config File Mode” section below for clarification.